 How soon will I receive payment?

-We will send a BACS payment or cheque to you normally within 10 days of the auction.
+We will send a BACS payment to you normally within 10 days of the auction.
 We will also send a statement detailing the prices achieved and charges.

 What happens if a lot doesn’t sell?

 If an items does not sell we can arrange for it to be offered in the next suitable auction.

 Currently, auctions are online only which attract worldwide bidding and you are able to experience the auction from the comfort of your own home as we now provide live streaming video and audio.

 You are welcome to leave a bid with us and the auctioneer will bid on your behalf.

 These must be arranged prior to the day of the auction.